Holographic boundary states and dimensionally-reduced braneworld spacetimes: cSYK boundary states and symmetry breaking

 where we denoted with $\bar{\psi}$ the Grassmann variables associated with the fermion creation operators $\psi^\dag$.
 The boundary condition $\ket{\phi(\pm\tau_0)}=\ket{S_i}$ means that the occupation number of each fermion at time $\tau=\pm\tau_0$ is fixed.

 It is then possible to average over the random couplings, introduce the collective fields $(G,\Sigma)$ and integrate out the fermions in complete analogy with the usual collective field formulation of the SYK model we reviewed in Section \ref{section2}.
-We arrive then to a path integral over the collective fields, where the action is given by equation (\ref{gsigmaaction}) and now the boundary conditions $\ket{\phi(\pm \tau_0)}=\ket{S_i}$ become a set of boundary conditions on the collective field $G$, which is completely analogous to the one in equation (\ref{Gconditions}).
+We arrive then at a path integral over the collective fields, where the action is given by equation (\ref{gsigmaaction}) and now the boundary conditions $\ket{\phi(\pm \tau_0)}=\ket{S_i}$ become a set of boundary conditions on the collective field $G$, which is completely analogous to the one in equations (\ref{Gconditions}) and (\ref{Gconditions2}).

 When the preparation time is large $\tau_0 J\gg 1$ all the IR analysis carried out in Section \ref{section2} is still valid.
 In particular, the action develops an emergent time reparametrization symmetry which is spontaneously and explicitly broken down to $\textrm{SL}(2,\mathbb{R})$.
 The leading order fluctuations around the saddle point are still dominated at large $N$ by Schwarzian fluctuations of the reparametrization mode, governed by the effective action (\ref{effactionsyk}) with $\beta=2\tau_0$.
 Under time reparametrization $\tau\to f(\tau)$ (with $f(\tau)$ monotonic) the $(G,\Sigma)$ fields transform according to equation (\ref{conftransf}), where we can ignore the phase field\footnote{We ignore the phase field because it is conjugate to charge density fluctuations in the grand-canonical ensemble, and we are working at fixed charge $\mathcal{Q}$.} after decoupling it from the reparametrization mode using the transformation (\ref{decoupling}).